Hi out there,

 This function has to be called after all markers have been inserted into the map.

-Here I set up a quick example: http://www.adick.at/wp-content/uploads/map/
+Here I set up a quick example: https://www.adick.at/wp-content/uploads/map/

 EDIT: